jeffwilcox/jeffwilcox.blog/README.md

 # Hosting

-At this time, the blog itself lives at [http://www.jeff.wilcox.name/](http://www.jeff.wilcox.name/) and is hosted on the S3 platform.
+At this time, the blog itself lives at [http://www.jeff.wilcox.name/](http://www.jeff.wilcox.name/) and is hosted in storage.

 # License